Recognize words that rhyme with make (e.g., "Do make and cake rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with make.").

 |Mmmm!
 Cake!
 Cake!
 Cake!||Eat or pretend to eat the cake.|

 |Rake, rake, rake cake!||Have the children use their fingers to rake crumbs onto their other hand or napkin to throw away.|

-- Ask the children which words from the activity they noticed rhymed with cake.
+- Help the children recall which words from the activity they noticed rhymed with cake.

-- Have the children use the words from the activity that rhyme with cake to explain how to make cake (i.e., make, break, take, shake, bake).
+- Have the children use the words from the activity that rhyme with cake to explain how to make cake (e.g., make, break, take, shake, bake).

 - Write down and display their "recipe" large enough for children to easily see.

 - Read the recipe to the children, pointing to each word in left to right sequence.

 - Allow the children to repeat predictable phrases after you read the recipe to them again.